Ankit9721/fuelcell/README.md

-install all libraries for all related to
+install all libraries in where mentioned in code in new enviroment